kuzzleio/documentation-old/src/guide/essentials/cli.md

 * plugins configuration
 * usage statistics of the dumped instance

-The generated directory can be used to feed a crash report to the support team if you own a Kuzzle License.
+The generated directory can be used to feed a crash report to the support team.

 ---